Polymer electrolytes: Solid-state polymer electrolyte

+Recent research has focused on characterizing the dynamics of solid polymer electrolytes (SPEs), including transference number, coordination strength, and conductivity.
+In SPEs, cations migrate through the electrolyte medium, driven by the electric field between the positive and negative electrodes.
+This migration is associated with the formation of polymer–salt complexes and is followed by localized motion of polymer segments, as well as inter- and intra-chain ion hopping between coordinating sites.
+Specifically, ion transport in SPEs can be described as a ligand exchange process within the coordination structure of the cations.
+Consequently, the coordination structure has a significant impact on the cation's contribution to the total conductivity.

-Plasticized Polymer Electrolyte
+Plasticized polymer electrolyte

 Plasticized polymer electrolyte is a polymer matrix with incorporated plasticizers that enhance their ion conductivity by weakening intra- and interchain interactions that compete with ion-polymer interactions.
 A similar phenomenon to that previously discussed with polymer gel electrolytes is observed with plasticized polymer electrolytes.
 The addition of plasticizer lowers the glass transition temperature of the polymer and effectively enhances salt dissociation into the polymer matrix which increases the ability of the polymer electrolyte to transport ions.
 One limitation of plasticizer incorporation is the alteration of the polymer's mechanical properties.
 Reduction in the crystallinity of the polymer weakens its mechanical strength at room temperature.
 Plasticizers also modulate properties of polymer electrolytes other than conductivity such as affecting charge/discharge times and enhanced capacity.

-Composite Polymer Electrolyte
+Composite polymer electrolyte

 Composite polymer electrolyte is a polymer matrix that incorporates inorganic fillers that are chemically inert, but with a high dielectric constant to enhance ion conductivity by inhibiting the formation of ion pairs in the polymer matrix.
-Typically these fillers are ceramic.
-One their own, these ceramic fillers are brittle and of low dielectric permittivity.
 It has been demonstrated that the blending of polymer electrolytes with an inorganic filler affords a composite material with properties exceeding the sum of those of the individual components.
-In particular, ion conduction in polymer electrolytes is low (compared to liquid and solid-state electrolytes), but blending with ceramic materials has been shown to enhance the ion mobility and conductivity of the polymer electrolyte.
+In particular, ion conduction in polymer electrolytes is low (compared to liquid and solid-state electrolytes), but blending with inorganic materials has been shown to enhance the ion mobility and conductivity of the polymer electrolyte.
 The additional benefit is that the desirable properties of the polymer are maintained, particularly its mechanical strength.

-Ion Transport Mechanisms
+Ceramic materials such as SiO2, Al2O3, and TiO2 are popular filler materials that will improve the mechanical properties of the composite electrolyte, increase the lithium-ion transference number, and improve ionic conductivity.
+The improved conductivity comes from the decreased crystallinity of the material.
+On their own, these ceramic fillers are brittle and of low dielectric permittivity.
+Metal-organic framework (MOF) particles can also be used as a filler material with high surface area and high chemical and thermal stability.
+2D boron nitride is a potential filler material due to its high mechanical strength arising from modulation of the electrolyte membrane.